top of page

 by Andi Diehn

-Forces: Physical Science For Kids, encourages children to observe and think about the different forces they encounter every day.
+Forces: Physical Science For Kids encourages children to observe and think about the different forces they encounter every day.
 It does so using simple vocabulary and detailed illustrations.
-In addition, the book contains easy science experiments and a glossary that help support learning.
-With this science book, children will appreciate how science is a part of our day-to-day life.
+In addition, the book contains easy science experiments and a glossary that helps support learning.
+With this science book, children will appreciate how science is a part of our day-to-day lives.
 Even from a very young age, Force: Physical Science For Kids will help develop a child's understanding of physical science.

 by Andi Diehn